WakiMak/trentent.github.io-forked/_posts/2017-06-02-citrix-storefront-performance-testing-and-tuning-part-4-perfmon-counters-pna-logon.md

 </div>

 <div class="crayon-syntax crayon-theme-classic crayon-font-monaco crayon-os-pc print-yes notranslate" data-settings=" minimize scroll-mouseover">
-  When PNA is used, it makes POST commands to the Storefront web services that then forwards those requests to the XML brokers, compiles the results and sends them back. ¬ It&#8217;s pretty obvious that the performance of the brokers is imperative for PNA to operate efficiently.
+  When PNA is used, it makes POST commands to the Storefront web services that then forwards those requests to the XML brokers, compiles the results and sends them back. ¬ It's pretty obvious that the performance of the brokers is imperative for PNA to operate efficiently.
 </div>

 <div class="crayon-syntax crayon-theme-classic crayon-font-monaco crayon-os-pc print-yes notranslate" data-settings=" minimize scroll-mouseover">
 </div>

 <div class="crayon-syntax crayon-theme-classic crayon-font-monaco crayon-os-pc print-yes notranslate" data-settings=" minimize scroll-mouseover">
-  I kind of wish¬ Storefront would break down the XML perfmon requests into their sub categories. ¬ By averaging out all requests to the XML brokers, it would make it difficult to pinpoint which sequence of events may be causing your pain point. ¬ The values will allow to target a specific XML broker for further analysis, but some¬ it could have been further helpful if you knew specifically that the &#8220;xenapp5.bottheory.local&#8221; broker was 10x longer to enumerate your full application icon list. ¬ An average could &#8216;hide&#8217; that bottleneck. ¬ My account has over 400 published applications and gets 100 different individual icon requests after the &#8216;icon-all&#8217; request. ¬ If this counter truly measures the average it would obscure the high &#8216;icon-all&#8217; time as 100 instances of would outweigh the single metric.
+  I kind of wish¬ Storefront would break down the XML perfmon requests into their sub categories. ¬ By averaging out all requests to the XML brokers, it would make it difficult to pinpoint which sequence of events may be causing your pain point. ¬ The values will allow to target a specific XML broker for further analysis, but some¬ it could have been further helpful if you knew specifically that the "&5.bottheory.local" broker was 10x longer to enumerate your full application icon list. ¬ An average could 'hide' that bottleneck. ¬ My account has over 400 published applications and gets 100 different individual icon requests after the 'icon-all' request. ¬ If this counter truly measures the average it would obscure the high 'icon-all' time as 100 instances of would outweigh the single metric.
 </div>

 <div class="crayon-syntax crayon-theme-classic crayon-font-monaco crayon-os-pc print-yes notranslate" data-settings=" minimize scroll-mouseover">
 </div>

 <div class="crayon-syntax crayon-theme-classic crayon-font-monaco crayon-os-pc print-yes notranslate" data-settings=" minimize scroll-mouseover">
-  However, this is still fantastic information. ¬ I have written a couple scripts for &#8216;querying&#8217; each stage to measure the response time of Storefront/Web Interface and Citrix has effectively added the ability to just pull that information from real users using these counters! ¬ It&#8217;s now easier and more important than ever to monitor your XML brokers from Storefront to ensure you are running at optimal efficiency.
+  However, this is still fantastic information. ¬ I have written a couple scripts for 'querying' each stage to measure the response time of Storefront/Web Interface and Citrix has effectively added the ability to just pull that information from real users using these counters! ¬ It's now easier and more important than ever to monitor your XML brokers from Storefront to ensure you are running at optimal efficiency.
 </div>

 <div class="crayon-syntax crayon-theme-classic crayon-font-monaco crayon-os-pc print-yes notranslate" data-settings=" minimize scroll-mouseover">
 </div>

 <div class="crayon-syntax crayon-theme-classic crayon-font-monaco crayon-os-pc print-yes notranslate" data-settings=" minimize scroll-mouseover">
-  To put these counters in context, the &#8216;Network Traffic Calls / second&#8217; and &#8216;Network Traffic Calls / Total&#8217; will tell you which of your XML brokers are getting hit the most. ¬ The Total will give you that big picture, &#8220;this guy gets hit alot&#8221; and the per second counter will give you that real time data.
+  To put these counters in context, the 'Network Traffic Calls / second' and 'Network Traffic Calls / Total' will tell you which of your XML brokers are getting hit the most. ¬ The Total will give you that big picture, "this guy gets hit alot" and the per second counter will give you that real time data.
 </div>

 <div class="crayon-syntax crayon-theme-classic crayon-font-monaco crayon-os-pc print-yes notranslate" data-settings=" minimize scroll-mouseover">
 </div>

 <div class="crayon-syntax crayon-theme-classic crayon-font-monaco crayon-os-pc print-yes notranslate" data-settings=" minimize scroll-mouseover">
-  The &#8220;Network Average Time&#8221; will give you the data on how long or how hard that particular broker is working. ¬ The higher the number the more work it&#8217;s doing or the more you should focus on optimizing it. ¬ I don&#8217;t have a guide for what these numbers should be, as different users will have different expectations. ¬ But I have shown what the values we get and I would argue we get great performance so I would try to keep your numbers below mine üôÇ
+  The "Network Average Time" will give you the data on how long or how hard that particular broker is working. ¬ The higher the number the more work it's doing or the more you should focus on optimizing it. ¬ I don't have a guide for what these numbers should be, as different users will have different expectations. ¬ But I have shown what the values we get and I would argue we get great performance so I would try to keep your numbers below mine üôÇ
 </div>

 <!-- AddThis Advanced Settings generic via filter on the_content -->